-Depressive states are frequent complications among people suffering from cancer.
+Depression is frequent amongst people with cancer.
 Often depressive symptoms are a normal reaction or a direct effect of such a severe and life-threatening illness.
-It is therefore not easy to establish when depressive symptoms become a proper disorder and need to be treated with drugs.
-Current scientific literature reveals that depressive symptoms, even when mild, can have a relevant impact on the course of cancer, reducing the overall quality of life and affecting compliance with anti-cancer treatment, as well as possibly increasing the cancer mortality rate.
+Therefore, it is difficult to establish when depressive symptoms become a proper disorder and need to be treated with medicines.
+Current scientific literature reveals that depressive symptoms, even when mild, can have an impact on the course of cancer, reducing people's overall quality of life and affecting their compliance with anticancer treatment, as well as possibly increasing the likelihood of death.

 What are the conclusions?

-Despite the impact of depression on people with cancer, available studies were very few and of low quality.
-This review found very low quality evidence for the effects of these drugs compared with placebo.
-On the basis of these results clear implications for practice cannot be made.
-The use of antidepressants in people with cancer should be considered on an individual basis and, considering the lack of head-to-head data, the choice of which agent should be prescribed may be based on the data on antidepressant efficacy in the general population of individuals with major depression, also taking into account that data on medically ill patients suggest a positive safety profile for the SSRIs.
-Large, simple, randomised, pragmatic trials comparing commonly used antidepressants versus placebo in people with cancer with depressive symptoms, with or without a formal diagnosis of a depressive disorder, are urgently needed to better inform clinical practice.
+Despite the impact of depression on people with cancer, the available studies were few and of low quality.
+This review found a potential beneficial effect of antidepressants against placebo in depressed participants with cancer.
+However, the certainty of evidence is very low and, on the basis of these results, it is difficult to draw clear implications for practice.
+The use of antidepressants in people with cancer should be considered on an individual basis and, considering the lack of head-to-head data, the choice of which drug to prescribe may be based on the data on antidepressant efficacy in the general population of people with major depression, also taking into account that data on people with other serious medical conditions suggest a positive safety profile for the SSRIs.
+Furthermore, this update shows that the usage of the newly US Food and Drug Administration-approved antidepressant esketamine in its intravenous formulation might represent a potential treatment for this specific population of people, since it can be used both as an anaesthetic and an antidepressant.
+However, data are too inconclusive and further studies are needed.
+We conclude that to better inform clinical practice, there is an urgent need for large, simple, randomised, pragmatic trials comparing commonly used antidepressants versus placebo in people with cancer who have depressive symptoms, with or without a formal diagnosis of a depressive disorder.

 Major depression and other depressive conditions are common in people with cancer.
 These conditions are not easily detectable in clinical practice, due to the overlap between medical and psychiatric symptoms, as described by diagnostic manuals such as the Diagnostic and Statistical Manual of Mental Disorders (DSM) and International Classification of Diseases (ICD).
 Moreover, it is particularly challenging to distinguish between pathological and normal reactions to such a severe illness.
-Depressive symptoms, even in subthreshold manifestations, have been shown to have a negative impact in terms of quality of life, compliance with anti-cancer treatment, suicide risk and likely even the mortality rate for the cancer itself.
-Randomised controlled trials (RCTs) on the efficacy and tolerability of antidepressants in this population group are few and often report conflicting results.
+Depressive symptoms, even in subthreshold manifestations, have a negative impact in terms of quality of life, compliance with anticancer treatment, suicide risk and possibly the mortality rate for the cancer itself.
+Randomised controlled trials (RCTs) on the efficacy, tolerability and acceptability of antidepressants in this population are few and often report conflicting results.

-To assess the effects and acceptability of antidepressants for treating depressive symptoms in adults (18 years or older) with cancer (any site and stage).
+To evaluate the efficacy, tolerability and acceptability of antidepressants for treating depressive symptoms in adults (aged 18 years or older) with cancer (any site and stage).

-We included RCTs allocating adults (18 years or above) with any primary diagnosis of cancer and depression (including major depressive disorder, adjustment disorder, dysthymic disorder or depressive symptoms in the absence of a formal diagnosis) comparing antidepressants versus placebo, or antidepressants versus other antidepressants.
+We included RCTs comparing antidepressants versus placebo, or antidepressants versus other antidepressants, in adults (aged 18 years or above) with any primary diagnosis of cancer and depression (including major depressive disorder, adjustment disorder, dysthymic disorder or depressive symptoms in the absence of a formal diagnosis).